berty38/BMatchingSolver/BMatchingSolver/README.txt

 See the "html" directory for documentation.

-Please send questions, comments to bert@cs.columbia.edu.
+Please send questions, comments to bert@cs.umd.edu.

 See shell script examples/runExamples.sh for how to call the command line tool, and see the matlab script tester.m for how to call the matlab functions.